 We now have pre-Victorian Health and Safety laws in the workplace.
 We have Victorian malnutrition and illnesses such as scurvy and rickets.
 Malnutrition has resurfaced because of the re-appearance of absolute poverty – something that was eradicated because of our effective, essential welfare program, until now.
 We have a punitive Poor Law approach to “supporting” the poorest instead of welfare provision.
-These things were a dark part of our history, and now they have been resurrected by the Tories to be a part of our future.
+These ideas and subsequent harsh and punitive policies were a dark part of our history, and now they have been resurrected by the Tories to be a part of our future.
 It’s social regression.

 We have recession and austerity, entirely manufactured, based on ideology and not because of any economic necessity.
 Austerity does not include and affect the very privileged.
 Indeed they have benefited immensely from the politically engineered economic situation.
 We have a society that has been lulled into forgetting equality, decency and fairness.
 We have a lying authoritarian Government that created a crisis for many to make profiteering opportunities for a few.